topology-miccai/topology-miccai.github.io/First_TGI_2024.md

 - Camera-ready paper: **should be at most 8.5 pages of main texts + 2 pages of references + 2 pages of supplementary materials**.
 - Changes after review.
-- Supplementary file
+- Supplementary file.
-- LaTeX source (if you are using LaTex)
+- LaTeX source (if you are using LaTex).
 - **We are still working with Springer for LNCS proceedings.
 We might require a license to publish later (information will be updated here and via emails if needed)**.
 Stay tuned for more details.

 <h1 style="text-align: center;">Call For Submissions</h1>